randomtest2378/open-genmoji/README.md

 If you know what you're doing, here's a quickstart guide:

 - Get the LoRA for Flux.1 Dev in `lora/flux-dev.safetensors`
 - A metaprompt for Open Genmoji is available in `METAPROMPT.md`, so you can create the perfect prompt.
-[Learn more here.](#prompt-assist)
+[Learn more here.](#prompt-assist) I highly recommend using it!
 - Run Flux.1 Dev with the LoRA.
 Check out [Postprocessing](#postprocessing) to learn how to use your creation as a real emoji in iOS 18

+## Tips for Prompting

+The trigger word for the LoRA (what the image model needs to "hear" to start generating emojis) is "emoji".
+If you do not include this in your prompt, there is a high chance it won't generate an actual emoji.

+Furthermore, in order to develop a good prompt, I **highly recommend using Prompt Assist**.

 ## Prompt Assist